aeloh1m/Operating-Systems-Docker-Deployment/README.md

 ## General Information
 -  An insight: <br />

-    &emsp;For the present project, the requirements were to create a Docker image containing an index.html with a message, to furthermore upload it to dockerhub.com and display it using kubernetes and nginx.
+    - For the present project, the requirements were to create a Docker image containing an index.html with a message, to furthermore upload it to dockerhub.com and display it using kubernetes and nginx.

 - How did we do proceed? <br />
 -
-    &emsp;First of all, we've had to create a **k8s cluster** and a **docker image** with the tag "v1" containing an index.html with an H1 message, and inside the previous cluster, we made a **namespace** called "grupo1" where we deployed the previous Docker image, having 3 replica sets.
+    - First of all, we've had to create a **k8s cluster** and a **docker image** with the tag "v1" containing an index.html with an H1 message, and inside the previous cluster, we made a **namespace** called "grupo1" where we deployed the previous Docker image, having 3 replica sets.

 - What is the purpose of this project? <br />
 -
-    &emsp;The purpose if this project is to show the process and files needed for such procedure, and to show what we achieved to our professors.
+    - The purpose if this project is to show the process and files needed for such procedure, and to show what we achieved to our professors.

 ## Technologies Used